-In 2003, the CDC, in cooperation with USDA and the National WIC Association, developed a simplified method for WIC staff to monitor vaccination status of children under two years of age.
-The 4th dose of DTaP (diphtheria, tetanus and acellular pertussis vaccine) was chosen to be the marker to identify whether or not children were up-to-date on their vaccinations.
+In 2003, the CDC, in cooperation with United States Department of Agriculture (USDA) and the National WIC Association, developed a simplified method for WIC staff to monitor vaccination status of children under two years of age.
+The 4th dose of DTaP (diphtheria, tetanus, and acellular pertussis vaccine) was chosen to be the marker to identify whether or not children were up-to-date on their vaccinations.
 Use of this strategy increased the immunization rates of WIC participants by ten percent.